Vercel.com

 - click on Sign Up in the top right

-- select the Hobby plan
+- Select the Hobby plan

-- then a field pops up, asking you for your name.
+- then a field pops up asking you for your name.
 Enter a name (you can use your full name, or as I did, use your GitHub username or any display name you like).
 If you already or later plan to work in a team, then I recommend you choose a name they will recognize)

 - next, they ask you to connect your Git provider (or use your email address by clicking on "Continue with Email") to create a new account; I intended to connect to a GitHub account, so I clicked on the GitHub button (or click on GitLab or Bitbucket if that is the git provider hosting your code), I usually try not to connect too many accounts which each other as a breach into one of them could potentially give the attacker access to the services that are linked to it too, but in this case, I chose to because in the next step, we need to connect our GitHub account anyway and allow Vercel to access repositories